caganoduncuoglu/caganoduncuoglu/README.md

 ### Other

-- I'm a game jam enthusiast and love participating in Ludum Dare.
 - When I'm not coding, I enjoy exploring new technologies and enhancing my skills.

 Feel free to reach out or check out my projects.